 The RAQC’s SSBA team was happy to once again partner with Suffer Better and sponsor their inaugural Ride & Tie event on May 15th at Staunton State Park in Pine, Colo., to raise awareness about the air quality issues we face in the Denver metro area.
 SSBA and Suffer Better were featured in a story about the event and how to improve air quality on FOX31’s Colorado’s Best program.
 You can view the story here.

-The RAQC and CEO Open Charge Ahead Colorado Application for Electric Vehicle and Charging Station Funding
+The RAQC and CEO Open Charge Ahead Colorado Application for Electric Vehicle Charging Station Funding

-The Regional Air Quality Council (RAQC) and Colorado Energy Office (CEO) have opened the Charge Ahead Colorado application for electric vehicle (EV) and charging station funding.
-At this time, RAQC has funding for both charging stations and EVs for applicants within the Denver Metro Area.
-CEO has funding for charging stations for applicants outside the Denver Metro Area.
+The Regional Air Quality Council (RAQC) and Colorado Energy Office (CEO) have opened the Charge Ahead Colorado application for electric vehicle (EV) charging station funding.
+At this time, the RAQC has funding for EV charging stations for applicants within the Denver Metro Area, and the CEO has funding for charging stations for applicants outside the Denver Metro Area.
 All charging stations are required to be networked.

 An application guide, informational webinar, application and other grant resources can be found on the Charge Ahead Colorado Homepage.

 The RAQC’s Simple Steps.
 Better Air. team is happy to once again partner with Suffer Better and sponsor their inaugural Ride & Tie event on May 15th at Staunton State Park in Pine, Colo., to raise awareness about the air quality issues we face in the Denver metro area, especially as warmer weather is headed our way.
 The Ride & Tie teams will – as they ride and run 20 miles of gorgeous mountain trail – show how they, and you, can take simple steps to lower emissions by running and cycling.
 Find more information about the event here, and contact Sara Goodwin with questions.